Baby boomers underestimate the cost of long-term care, according to a new survey conducted by Harris Interactive for

 Most respondents say they have a plan for their finances in retirement, but 57 percent did not account for long-term care, Nationwide said, and only 47 percent had sought information on the subject.
 (ChartMeds)

-All the more reason to receive Alaska senior care in your own home!
+All the more reason to receive Alaska companion care services in your own home!
 In-home care costs are as much as 50% lower than facilities.
 But, there are many things to be considered.
 Ask us how we can help you plan for your elder years.
 Better yet, ask us how we can help your loved ones get the help they need now!
-You can also subscribe to our eNewletter and receive your free complete guide on in-home care titles “Signs your loved one may need care.”
+You can also subscribe to our eNewletter and receive your free complete guide on in-home care titles "Signs your loved one may need care."
 Contact us today to learn more about our companion care services in Matanuska-Susitna, AK and surrounding areas.